Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with

 Officially, this is the most intelligent dog breed.
-If you want your second dog to be very smart & intelligent; and also friendly with your Husky, a Border Collie is the right choice.
+If you want your second dog to be very smart & intelligent; and friendly with your Husky, Border Collie can be a good choice.

 The breed is also popular for its high energy level and its herding skills.
 Due to the high herding instincts of border collies, they are not recommended for people with young kids.

 And, to control the herding instinct of the border collie, you need to provide him socialization training.
 The good thing is the breed is smart and easy to train.